AhmedHelalAhmed/laravel-greeting/README.md

 ### Security

-If you discover a security vulnerability within ahmedhelalahmed/laravel-greeting , please send an e-mail to Taylor Otwell via ahmed.helal.online@gmail.com.
+If you discover a security vulnerability within ahmedhelalahmed/laravel-greeting , please send an e-mail to Ahmed Helal via ahmed.helal.online@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## Credits